dotnet/msquic/FLOW.md

-[This](https://github.com/microsoft/msquic) repo is a thin wrapper around https://github.com/microsoft/msquic .
-It is used to produce a package for _testing_ purposes, when official MsQuic package is not available.
+[This](https://github.com/dotnet/msquic) repo is a thin wrapper around https://github.com/microsoft/msquic .
+It is used to produce a package for _testing_ purposes, when an official MsQuic package is not available.
 At this moment, there are two main use cases:
 - Consuming latest MsQuic main to pick up feature work and general improvements to feed main branch of runtime,
 - Building the package to test on Linux distros that don't have an official package yet (such as Alpine).